nearform/trail/packages/trail-fastify-graphql-plugin/README.md

 * `trail(id: Int!)`: Fetch a trail record by ID.
 * `trails(from: Date!, to: Date!, ...)`: Search for trail records within a specified date range, and optionally filter by additional values.
-* `enumerate(from: Date!, to: Date!, type: TrailType!, ...)`: Return an enumeration of trails of the specified type, within the specified date range.
+* `enumerateTrails(from: Date!, to: Date!, type: TrailType!, ...)`: Return an enumeration of trails of the specified type, within the specified date range.

 ### Mutations

 The schema provides the following mutations:

-* `insert(when: Date!, who: StringWithAttrs!, what: StringWithAttrs!, subject: StringWithAttrs!, where: JSON, why: JSON, meta: JSON)`: Insert a new trail record.
+* `insertTrail(when: Date!, who: StringWithAttrs!, what: StringWithAttrs!, subject: StringWithAttrs!, where: JSON, why: JSON, meta: JSON)`: Insert a new trail record.
-* `update(id: Int!, when: Date!, who: StringWithAttrs!, what: StringWithAttrs!, subject: StringWithAttrs!, where: JSON, why: JSON, meta: JSON)`: Update a trail record.
+* `updateTrail(id: Int!, when: Date!, who: StringWithAttrs!, what: StringWithAttrs!, subject: StringWithAttrs!, where: JSON, why: JSON, meta: JSON)`: Update a trail record.
-* `remove(id: Int!)`: Delete a trail record.
+* `deleteTrail(id: Int!)`: Delete a trail record.

 ### String values